Cookies

 Working together with municipalities

 Municipalities carry out the management of the sewer system.
 Regional public water authorities clean the waste water.
-In Amsterdam, Waternet (You are leaving this website) takes care of both.
+In Amsterdam, Waternet takes care of both.

 Protect the sources